jdonson/uncurl/README.md

-This project is for a tool that resembles unCurl.
+This project is for a tool that *resembles* unCurl.

-We will accept known-good curl GET calls as input... and after being retested securely, tool will convert those same proven configs into python and java code.
+We will accept known-good curl GET calls as input... and after being retested securely, said tool shall convert those same proven configs into python and java code.

 We plan to use the python *requests* module. http://docs.python-requests.org/en/master/